 An Artist And A Warrior: Colleague Remembers Fallen NPR Photographer David Gilkey

-John Poole, NPR's senior visuals editor, remembers his friend and colleague with words — and some of the striking photos David took during a remarkable career.
+John Poole, a senior visuals editor at NPR, remembers his friend and colleague with words — and some of the striking photos David took during a remarkable career.

 Editor's note: Some of the images are graphic.